HaoXu0507/IPMI25-SAM-Assisted-Registration/README.md

 ```
 @inproceedings{Xu_2025_IPMI,
-  title={MultiCo3D: Multi-Label Voxel Contrast for One-Shot Incremental Segmentation of 3D Neuroimages},
+  title={Medical Image Registration Meets Vision Foundation Model: Prototype Learning and Contour Awareness},
-  author={{Hao Xu and Tengfei Xue and Dongnan Liu and Yuqian Chen and Fan Zhang and Carl-Fredrik Westin and Ron Kikinis and Lauren J. O'Donnell and Weidong Cai},
+  author={{Hao Xu and Tengfei Xue and Jianan Fan and Dongnan Liu and Yuqian Chen and Fan Zhang and Carl-Fredrik Westin and Ron Kikinis and Lauren J. O'Donnell and Weidong Cai},
   booktitle={The 29th International Conference on Information Processing in Medical Imaging (IPMI) 2025},
   year={2025},
 }